Interactivity with Raptivity

 - We can help you use MERLOT, HEAL, and MedEdPortal to find existing learning activities.

 - We can help you use Quia and Raptivity to develop your own activities.
-The Raptivity program can be used at the TLT offices or in 1033 Dykes Library.
+The Raptivity program can be used at the TLT offices.

 - Because Raptivity is an advanced development tool, we can also help develop activities for you.